 Liping Feng, MD

-My research has focused on understanding the mechanisms of pregnancy complications associated with infection and maternal chemical exposures.
+Liping Feng, MD's research has focused on understanding the mechanisms of pregnancy complications associated with infection and maternal chemical exposures.
 These works are translated then to the clinical care of women through studies dedicated to identify risk factors and novel biomarkers for early prediction and prevention of adverse birth outcomes.

-Liping Feng, MD, devotes her entire career to improving pregnancy outcomes through innovative research.
+Dr. Feng devotes her entire career to improving pregnancy outcomes through innovative research.
 Dr. Feng conducts both basic science/laboratory research, as well as participates in clinical studies.
 Her laboratory has focused on understanding the mechanisms of preterm birth, which is an important cause of perinatal and neonates’ mortality and morbidity.
 Currently, she has three lines of investigation focused on the roles of inflammation/infection, genetic variation, and environmental exposure in pregnancy complications, such as preterm birth and preeclampsia.
 This work is translated then to the clinical care of women through studies dedicated to identify risk factors and novel biomarkers for early prediction and prevention of pregnancy complications.

 In addition, Dr. Feng has established an international collaboration in Global Women’s Health.
 She has recently affiliated with the Duke Global Health Institute (DGHI) and participates in a DGHI research.
 She has an interest in DGHI education, and service or policy initiatives, including mentoring and teaching graduate and professional students on fieldwork and research.